OlaYZen/Chrome-Downloader/README.md

   "options": {
     "enableRegularVersion": true,
     "enableForcedVersion": false,
-    "enableNumberedVersion": false,
+    "folderNumberedVersion": false,
-    "checkExist": false,
+    "checkExist": false
   },
+  "logging": {
+    "fileName": "chrome_downloader.log",
     "logDateFormat": "dd/MM/yyyy HH:mm:ss"

   }
+}
 ```

 - `enableRegularVersion`: A boolean flag to enable downloading and installing the regular version of Chrome.
 - `enableForcedVersion`: A boolean flag to enable downloading and installing the forced update version of Chrome.
-- `enableNumberedVersion`: A boolean flag to enable the automatic renaming of the folder to the newest version of Chrome. ⚠️ **This option requires administrative privileges when executing the script!** ⚠️
+- `folderNumberedVersion`: A boolean flag to enable the automatic renaming of the folder to the newest version of Chrome. ⚠️ **This option requires administrative privileges when executing the script!** ⚠️
 - `checkExist`: A boolean flag to delete old Chrome folders when the script is executed. ⚠️ **This action will delete your Chrome folders, so ensure you have backups if you wish to retain them.** ⚠️
+- `fileName`: A string defining the name of the log file.
+The default format is `chrome_downloader.log`.
 - `logDateFormat`: A string defining the format of timestamps in logs.
 The default format is `dd/MM/yyyy HH:mm:ss`.

 ### Date Configuration